 Workers at the construction site of Azadi Hospital in Dohuk, April 2018

-After years of crisis, Iraq is seeing positive momentum.
-The Federal Ministry for Economic Cooperation and Development (BMZ) is cooperating with the country to support these developments and consolidate progress made.
-The aim of Germany’s involvement is to help stabilise Iraq in political, social and economic terms, support comprehensive reforms and broaden the basis for people to live together peacefully.
+After years of crisis, Iraq is making significant progress in stabilising the country and driving reconstruction.
+The Federal Ministry for Economic Cooperation and Development (BMZ) is cooperating with Iraq to support this development.
+The aim of Germany’s involvement is to support Iraq in its efforts to achieve lasting stability in political, social and economic terms, implement necessary reforms and broaden the basis for people to live together peacefully.

 Straight to